Treblesteph/oh-data-source-template/README.md

 1. Click the button to `Create a new OAuth2 data request project`
   *** add screenshot 0-oh-screen-createproject
 2. Fill out the form for your project description.
 All of this information can be edited later, so don't worry if you aren't sure about it all just yet.
-However make sure you fill out the following fields:
+However do make sure you fill out the following fields:
   **Description of data you plan to upload to member accounts** - if you leave this field blank, Open Humans will assume that your project doesn't plan to add data
   **Enrollment URL** - set this to `http://127.0.0.1:5000`, this should then automatically set the redirect URL to `http://127.0.0.1:5000/complete`

 When you have created the project, you'll be able to click on its name in the `project management page` to show its information.
 From here, get the `activity page`, `client ID`, and `client secret` and set them in your `.env` file.
 The ID and secret identify and authorize your app.
 They are used for user authorization and data management.

 *Keep your client secret private*, it should not be committed to a repository.
-In Heroku it will be set as an environment variable, and locally it will be available from the `.env`.
+In Heroku it will be kept private as an environment variable, and locally it will be available from the `.env` file which should not be committed to git.

 ## Final steps of app setup